The Money Is In The Follow Up

 I talk to my prospect on the phone, find out their needs, email them my recommendation and a price quote.
 Then I schedule a follow up or virtual sales follow up meeting, so they can approve or tweak the agreement with me.
 It’s how I’ve been doing it lately and I think it’s how I’ll be doing it for a long time to come.

 How we sell may be changing, but selling will never go away.
-And if you’re not selling your product or serving someone else will be.
+And if you’re not selling your product or serving you prospect, someone else will be.

 I‘d love to hear your thoughts on this post!
 Please post your message in the comments below.